T-54/T-55: Service history

-Soviet Union and Russia
+Soviet Union and successors

 The T-54/55 and the T-62 were the two most common tanks in Soviet inventory—in the mid-1970s the two tank types together comprised approximately 85% of the Soviet Army's tanks.

-Soviet T-54 tanks served in combat during the Hungarian Revolution in 1956 and a few were successfully knocked out by the defending anti-Soviet Hungarian resistance-fighters and rebels using Molotov cocktails and several anti-tank guns.
-The local anti-communist revolutionaries delivered one captured T-54A to the British Embassy in Budapest, the analyses and studies of which helped and spurred the development of the Royal Ordnance L7 105 mm tank gun.
+Soviet T-54 tanks first saw combat in the Hungarian Revolution in 1956 and a few were successfully knocked out by the defending anti-Soviet Hungarian resistance fighters and rebels using Molotov cocktails and several anti-tank guns.
+The local anti-Soviet revolutionaries delivered one captured T-54A to the British Embassy in Budapest, the analyses and studies of which helped and spurred the development of the Royal Ordnance L7 105 mm tank gun.

 At the initial stage of the war in Afghanistan in 1979–1980, about 800 Soviet tanks were used, consisting of 39 battalions, mainly armed with T-54s and T-55s.
 In 1979, only one T-55 tank was lost.
 Since the beginning of 1980, they began to be replaced by modern T-62 and T-64 tanks.

-The T-62 and the T-55 were auctioned off in 2012, with all Russian active-duty military units mainly operating the T-72, the T-80 and the T-90.
-However, T-62s were spotted in Melitopol in the 2022 Ukraine War.
+In Russia, most of the T-62s and the T-55s were auctioned off in 2012, with all Russian active-duty military units mainly operating the T-72, T-80, and the T-90.
+Remaining T-62s, T-55s and T-54s in storage have been reactivated to be used in combat in the Russian invasion of Ukraine.

+In Ukraine, in 1997 The Military Balance reported that Ukraine had 154 T-55 tanks, but by 2014 the number was only 20, all in storage.

 Middle East

-During the 1967 Six-Day War, U.S.-supplied M48 Patton tanks, British Centurion tanks, and even upgraded World War II–era Sherman tanks faced T-55s.
+During the 1967 Six-Day War, U.S.-supplied M48 Patton tanks, British Centurion tanks, and even upgraded World War II–era 75 mm M-50 and 105 mm armed M-51 Super Shermans faced T-55s.
 This mix of Israeli tanks, combined with superior planning of operations and superior airpower, proved to be more than capable of dealing with the T-54/T-55 series.